Skip to content

 python webui.py

-• Fill in the address http://127.0.0.1:7860 into the API address of "Menu" -> "TTS Settings" -> "F5-TTS" in the pyVideotrans software, and you can start using it.
-The position and filling method of the reference audio are the same as the usage method of F5-TTS.
+• Enter the address http://127.0.0.1:7860 in the pyVideoTrans software under "Menu" -> "TTS Settings" -> "F5-TTS" API address to start using it.
+The reference audio location and input method are the same as for F5-TTS.

 After modification, it can be used directly in the F5-TTS channel